ibm-datapower/datapower-tutorials/README.md

 ### Overview

 In this tutorial, you will develop and publish an API with  API Connect and DataPower running on OpenShift.
+This tutorial assumes prior knowledge with Docker and Kubernetes.
+If you do not have prior experience with Kubernetes concepts, I recommend reading the [Getting Started with DataPower in Kubernetes](https://developer.ibm.com/datapower/2017/02/27/getting-started-datapower-kubernetes/) tutorial first.
 You will then perform the following: